Header image: 2025 ACMA Summer Conference graphic.

 2:45 - 3:45 PM | Grand Ballroom

-This session focuses on building bench strength in our organizations and preparing the next generation of City, County and Town Managers whether they be graduate students, mid-level professionals or local government executives at the director level.
+This session focuses on building bench strength in our organizations and preparing the next generation of City, County and Town Managers whether they be graduate students, mid-level professionals or local government executives.

 Speakers: